 🗓 Shifting to a continuous management model also ensures that your feedback is timely.
 You’re able to provide employees coaching and direction in real-time, allowing them to shift, adapt, and introduce efficiencies as the need arises, rather than waiting until the end of the year or quarter when the project is long-forgotten.
 (Feedback on a project completed three months ago may be an interesting post-mortem, but the employee can’t do anything to put it into effect now — which is a frustrating experience!)

 🧭 Finally, continuous feedback is most effective when it’s multidirectional.
-This means weekly check-in conversations between employees and managers focus on the manager’s performance as well as the employee’s, and what each can do to help the other.
+This means weekly 1-on-1 conversations between employees and managers focus on the manager’s performance as well as the employee’s, and what each can do to help the other.
 This also includes peer and team feedback.
 Think about it — this transforms the review process into an ongoing conversation, rather than a barrage of one-sided critiques.